giellalt/giellalt.github.io/mt/DailyCompilingOfApertiumFiles.md

 * [https://github.com/apertium/apertium-sme-sma]
 * etc. for other language pairs, cf. [the full list](https://github.com/apertium)

-For each language pair you must, in the folder of the language pair, set up a pointer to the respective languages:
+We assume you fetched your language pair folder as expleined above.
+For each language **pair** you must, in the folder of the language pair, set up a pointer to the **two languages in the language pair**:

-For sme-sma (pairs with two giella languages), do this in the Apertium folder, e.g. `apertium-sme-sma`:
+For sme-sma (which is a pair with two giellalt languages), do this in the Apertium folder, e.g. `apertium-sme-sma`:

 ```
 ./autogen.sh --with-lang1=/path/to/giellatekno/langs/sme/tools/mt/apertium --with-lang2=/path/to/giellatekno/langs/sma/tools/mt/apertium